NancyQuris/HackNRoll/README.md

 ## About Like-minded Fellow
 <img src="/homepage.png">
 Like-minded Fellow is a web app that aims to help people test their personality, find people who have similar personality to them and chat with them. <br/ >
 Users are supposed to start this web app by either login or register.
-After going through identification, users will then enter their home page that conatins their background photo, profile photo, self-description and personality analysis.
+After going through identification, users will then enter their home page that contains their background photo, profile photo, self-description and personality analysis.
 The personality analysis is based on users' response to our own test survey. <br/ >
 Users can also find people with similar personality and chat with them. <br/ >
 This project was developed on Hack N Roll 2019.